Discord-Net-Labs/Discord.Net-Labs/docs/guides/chat_commands/intro.md

 ---
 uid: Guides.ChatCommands.Intro
-title: Introduction to Command Service
+title: Introduction to the Chat Command Service
 ---

 # The Chat Command Service